Ree2Jinx/Ree2Jinx/README.md

 - Pro controllers
 - Xbox controllers (mapped as pro controllers)
 - Other SDL-compatible controllers
+- Supports customizable controller profiles (JSON format) for button and axis mappings, typically loaded from a `controller_profiles` subdirectory within your configuration path.

 ### New Joycons Mouse Support

 The "New Joycons" feature mouse input integration:

-- When mouse is locked, its movement is mapped to gyro controls
+- When mouse is locked **and 'Enable for Joycons' is active in Mouse Settings**, mouse movement is *additionally* mapped to simulate gyro controls for Right Joy-Cons or Joy-Con Pairs.
+This is alongside its primary function of controlling the right analog stick.
 - Mouse buttons are mapped to Joycon buttons:
   - Left click: A button
   - Right click: B button